Swagelok Company Celebrates 75th Anniversary

 Over the years, Swagelok Company products have been down to the bottom of the ocean and out into space.
 In 1969, Astronaut Russell L. “Rusty” Schweikart stepped out of the Apollo IX lunar module orbiting 119 miles above the Earth, wearing a breathing pack that contained Swagelok valves and fittings.
 In 1975, Swagelok parts were used in space during NASA’s Viking I mission.
 In 1970, Swagelok products were included in Alvin, the world’s most advanced submersible that was capable of operating at depths of more than 6,000 feet.

 In the 21st century, Swagelok continues to innovate with the launch of new products that support the evolving semiconductor, oil, gas, and alternative fuels industries – building on the 2007 event when a Volkswagen Caddy fueled by compressed natural gas circumnavigated the globe.
 The vehicle’s fuel system relied on Swagelok valves, hose, and tubing to demonstrate the possibilities of fuels other than gasoline for transportation.
-Additionally, Swagelok parts are used today in the SpaceX and Blue Origin aerospace programs.
+Additionally, Swagelok components continue to play critical roles in enabling public and private aerospace programs to explore our solar system.

 Swagelok has been repeatedly recognized as a quality workplace.
 In 2018, Swagelok ranked #49 on the Forbes list of best midsize employers.
 Additionally, the company is an 11-time recipient of Northeast Ohio’s Employer’s Resource Council’s North Coast 99 Award and was recognized by IndustryWeek magazine for efforts to increase competitiveness, enhance customer satisfaction, and create stimulating and rewarding work environments.